drghirlanda/alex/Docs/Roadmap.md

 Toward a release
 ----------------

+- Decide whether to rename alex to alex.pbl

-- ReadStimuli() relies on the fields being in the correct order. we can be more lenient and determine the order of fields from the header line of Stimuli.csv (as is done in other Read*() functions).
+- ReadStimuli() relies on the fields being in the correct order.
+We can be more lenient and determine the order of fields from the header line of Stimuli.csv (as is done in other Read*() functions).

-- Register also responses during ITI, perhaps with NA as stimulus.
-Whatever stimulus code is chose, note in the Manual that it is not allowed for regular stimuli.

 - Check Manual for styles and typos.

 - Example suite.
-Include also "cognitive" tasks like a categorization task with test stimuli for prototype effect and peak-shift.
-Other
-  tasks: simple discrimination, generalization, peak shift, replicate some famous experiments.
+Include also "cognitive" tasks like a categorization task with test stimuli for prototype effect-shift.
+Other tasks: simple discrimination, generalization, peak shift, replicate some famous experiments, reaction times to bright or faint stimuli.

 - A paper describing alex.